 span.event("tool.call", data={"tool": "search"})

-# Call your agent or tool here.Open source.
+# Call your agent or tool here.Free.
 Local-first.
-Raises inside the running process when a budget, loop, rate, retry, or timeout limit is crossed.
+Raises inside the running process when budget, loop, timeout, and rate limits are crossed.

-Read-only access for Claude Code, Cursor, Codex, and other MCP clients to traces, alerts, usage, costs, and budget health.
+Read-only access for Claude Code, Cursor, Codex, or another MCP client to inspect traces, alerts, usage, costs, and budget health.

-Use the hosted app for read keys, retained history, alerts, and shared visibility.
+Use the hosted app for read keys, up to 500K retained events on Pro, alerts, and shared visibility.
 Keep the first integration local if that is all you need.

 Create read key ->Stop a run before an experiment turns into a surprise bill.